39th Air Base Wing

 The 39th Air Base Wing (39 ABW) is a United States Air Force unit assigned to the Third Air Force.
 It is stationed at Incirlik Air Base, Turkey.
 The wing is also the host unit at Incirlik.

 The mission of the 39 ABW is to support and protect NATO assets and people throughout Turkey while providing a full spectrum of capabilities to the warfighter.
 A non-flying unit, the 39 ABW also supports three geographically separated units.

 The wing's heraldic predecessor was the 39th Bombardment Group (39th BG), established in 1941, which became part of Twentieth Air Force.
 The 39th Bomb Group's flew very heavy bombardment B-29 Superfortress sorties against Japan.
 Its aircraft were identified by a solid black square painted on the tail with a "P" inside.
-The 39th Bombardment Wing was then a part of Strategic Air Command's deterrent force during the Cold War, active for over 40 years.
+From 1963 to 1965, the 39th Bombardment Wing flew nuclear-armed bombers as part of Strategic Air Command.

 Mission

 The wing has no permanently assigned aircraft, it provides facilities and supports the following areas: